HL7/crmi-ig/input/pages/using-cql.md

 **Conformance Requirement 4.2 (Library Versioning):** [<img src="conformance.png" width="20" class="self-link" height="20"/>](#conformance-requirement-4-2)
 {: #conformance-requirement-4-2}
+  1. The library declaration SHOULD specify a version.
+  2. The library version SHOULD follow the convention :
+       < major >.< minor >.< patch >
-  1. For artifacts in draft status, the versioning scheme SHALL NOT apply, and there is no expectation that artifact contents are stable
+  3. For artifacts in draft status, the versioning scheme SHALL NOT apply, and there is no expectation that artifact contents are stable
-  2. The versioning scheme SHALL apply when an artifact moves to active status.
+  4. The versioning scheme SHALL apply when an artifact moves to active status.

-There are three main types of changes that can be made to a library.
-First, a library can be changed in a way that would alter the public use of its components.
-Second, a library can be changed by adding new components or functionality but without changing existing components are used.
-And third, a library can be changed in a way that does not change existing components or add new components, but only corrects or improves the originally intended functionality.
+There are three main types of changes that can be made to a library:

+  1. A library can be changed in a way that would alter the public use of its components.
+  2. A library can be changed by adding new components or functionality but without changing the way that existing components are used.
+  3. A library can be changed in a way that does not change existing components or add new components, but only corrects or improves the originally intended functionality.

 By exposing version numbers that identify all three types of changes, libraries can be versioned in a way that makes clear when a change will impact usage, versus when a change can potentially be safely incorporated as an update.
 The first type of change will be referred to as a "major" change, and will require incrementing of the "major version